Question: Who Accredits non-MBA Business Programs?

 At the master’s degree level, there are numerous business degree programs that fall outside the umbrella of Master’s in Business Administration degree programs.
 These non-MBA business programs provide targeted training in areas like accounting, communications, finance, human resources management, marketing, organizational leadership, and other specializations like taxation, forensic accounting, and sports management.
-Many of these non-MBA business programs are offered through schools of business and/or management and are accredited accordingly by one of three independent accreditation organizations: the Association to Advance Collegiate Schools of Business (AACSB International); the Accreditation Council for Business Schools and Programs (ACBSP); or the International Assembly for Collegiate Business Education (IACBE).
+Many of these non-MBA business programs are offered through schools of business and/or management and are accredited accordingly by one of three independent accreditation organizations: the Association to Advance Collegiate Schools of Business (AACSB International); the Accreditation Council for Business Schools and Programs (ACBSP); or the International Accreditation Council for Business Education (IACBE).
 The AACSB International also provides specific programmatic accreditation to master’s in accounting/accountancy programs.

 There are seven regional accreditation bodies that are approved by the Council for Higher Education Accreditation (CHEA) and formerly recognized by the US Department of Education.
 These bodies assess and accredit colleges and universities based on criteria designed to assure that participating schools meet certain institutional and educational standards.
 Depending on the region and the types of degrees they offer, colleges and universities receive institutional accreditation from the following bodies: